HenrikBengtsson/globals/revdep/problems.md

 ## In both

-*   checking examples ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
     Namespaces in Imports field not imported from:
       ‘dplyr’ ‘tidyr’